 - The CDA’s advocacy efforts ensure that oral health care remains a recognizable and significant public health issue.
 CDA informs key decision-makers about matters that impact dentistry and the oral health of all of Canada’s populations.

-This year’s event was held on May 14th and 15th in Ottawa.
-CDA president, Dr. Alexander (Sandy) Mutchmor, led the CDA delegation of elected officers, committee members and staff to bring oral health care issues to the attention of senior government officials on Parliament Hill.
+This year’s event was held on May 10th to 14th and was held virtually.
+CDA president, Dr. Richard Holden, led the CDA delegation of elected officers, committee members and staff to bring oral health care issues to the attention of senior government officials on Parliament Hill.

-Funding for public oral health programs, pharmacare, dental offices as small businesses and Indigenous children’s oral health topped the CDA’s topics of discussion in over 30 meetings held with parliamentarians.
+Funding for public oral health programs, extended health care benefits for Canadian businesses, enhanced safety in workspaces, support for access to personal protective equipment, and Indigenous children’s oral health topped the CDA’s topics of discussion in over 30 meetings held with parliamentarians.

 The CDA acknowledges the government’s commitment to a renewed Health Accord with the provinces.
 In future discussions around health transfers to the provinces, the CDA encourages a long-term approach for dedicated funding to help support, enhance and expand oral health care programs in the provinces.